overshard/timestrap/README.md

 **WARNING**: This app is currently very unstable as I have just started coding it.
 Everything may, and probably will, change.

-**Hello HN**: Thank you for the very useful feedback during the first Show HN of Timestrap.
-I have/will read all the comments and take suggestions seriously for the development of Timestrap.

 Quickstart
 ----------